Tapellaria albomarginata

-Tapellaria albomarginata is a species of lichen-forming fungus in the family Pilocarpaceae.
+Tapellaria albomarginata is a species of lichen-forming fungus in the family Ectolechiaceae.
 Known from Costa Rica, it was described as new to science in 2011.
 This foliicolous lichen grows directly on living leaves in the humid, shaded lower canopy of lowland rainforests.
 It is recognised by its small, black, dot-like fruiting bodies that are surrounded by a distinctive white, powdery rim.